Johan Manzambi already has three goals for Switzerland at the FIFA World Cup 2026.

 World Cup stars of the Bundesliga: Freiburg's Johan Manzambi

-Freiburg midfielder Johan Manzambi is set to play an important role for Switzerland at this summer's FIFA World Cup, despite being a relative newcomer to the international stage.
+Freiburg midfielder Johan Manzambi is playing an increasingly important role for Switzerland at this summer's FIFA World Cup, despite being a relative newcomer to the international stage.

 Name: Johan Manzambi